 Dee Snider in Strangeland

-No stranger to the horror world, Snider’s been occupying it for a few years playing a parody of himself on the TV series Holliston.
-But he’s also deeply entrenched himself in the genre with his 1998 film Strangeland, which he wrote and directed in addition to starring in as the villain Captain Howdy.
+No stranger to the horror world, Snider’s been occupying it for some time playing a parody of himself on the TV series Holliston.
+But he’s also deeply entrenched himself in the genre with his 1998 film Strangeland, which he wrote, in addition to starring in as the villain Captain Howdy.
 He’s been promising a sequel for years, but it has yet to materialize.

 Debbie Harry in Videodrome